tiprankstipranks

 We may lose or fail to attract and retain key employees and management personnel.

 Our employees, including creative, digital, research, media and account specialists, and their skills and relationships with clients, are among our most valuable assets.
 An important aspect of our competitiveness is our ability to identify and develop the appropriate talent and to attract and retain key employees and management personnel.
 Our ability to do so is influenced by a variety of factors, including the compensation we award and factors which may be beyond our control.
 The advertising and marketing services industry can be particularly sensitive to shifts in labor markets, as it is characterized by a high degree of employee mobility and significant use of third-party or temporary workers to staff new, growing or temporary assignments.
 The impact of the COVID-19 pandemic contributed in recent years to an increase in labor costs, shortages, disruptions and turnover.
 In addition, changes to U.S. or other immigration policies or travel restrictions imposed as a result of public health, political or security concerns that restrain the flow of professional talent also may inhibit our ability to staff our offices or projects.
+We could also lose key employees as a result of any uncertainty about the operations of the combined company following the proposed merger transaction with Omnicom.
 If we were to fail to attract key personnel or lose them to competitors or clients, or fail to manage our workforce effectively, our business and results of operations could be adversely affected.

 Costs - Risk 1